 Howard Schoor was an art consumer long before he was an art creator.
 For a long time he, too, succumbed to the “hoity-toity” and “hocus-pocus” commercial machinations of the “insider” art world.
 As a consumer of important works, he learned quickly the arbitrary nature of the contemptible phenomenon called “art value.”
 He was driven to, more than merely arriving at, the decision to return art value to its rightful place.
 “Pleasure became my barometer.
 If the art pleased me, it was valuable.”
 Emboldened, he began to create.

-Howard Schoor lives and creates in Jupiter, Florida, Bethel, New York and Asbury Park, New Jersey.
+New rising local artist Howard Schoor lives and creates in Jupiter, Florida, Bethel, New York and Asbury Park, New Jersey.

 For additional background information, view Howard’s complete CV here.

 For behind the canvas access and all the news that is Howard Schoor and Trianglism, join our community.